MaximeB5/Blackjack/README.md

   - PROGRAM :

+			-	Add program arguments in order to set the GameBoard constructor arguments
 			-	Infinite loop at GameBoard::Play -> blocked in checkPlayers (I can only add or remove players but not play lmao)
+			-	^ -> for the inf. loop : wallet of human player is not credited with the coins at start lol, let's give an eye to it
 			-	Here is the trace :

 				Blackjack program